The MTSD Administration, School Board, and our entire staff hope this school year will be an exciting and fulfilling year for your family.

 Mrs. Joni Lefever, Director of Pupil Services

-Mrs. Bette Oberle, Transportation and Safety Coordinator
+Mrs. Bette Oberle, Director of Safety and Security

 Mr. Andrew Martin, Principal